You’ve heard of completing a Money Saving Challenge to get out of debt or stockpile cash in the bank, but have you done a fun and frugal February ?

 Heres my honesty, I would take the kids shopping when I was bored.
 We’d go to the dollar store for even more craft supplies, colouring and stickers or fun seasonal “garbage” that we didn’t really need.

-28 DAYS OF FRUGAL LIVING FEBRUARY CHALLENGE
+28 IDEAS FOR A FUN AND FRUGAL FEBRUARY CHALLENGE

 - Go ahead Pin this Post now to refer to over the month